Coconut Oil Fried Brussels Sprouts with Garlic, Chilies and Lime

 - On that note: don't let them get too dark.
 Dark brown Brussels = bitter Brussels.

-Fried Brussels sprouts make are great as a quick snack, a Super Bowl/ game day appetizer or even as a side dish.
+Fried brussels sprouts make a great snack, a Super Bowl/game day appetizer, or even as a side dish.

 - 1 lime, cut into quarters

 - Place the garlic cloves in a small frying pan and cover them with water.
 Bring them to a boil, cover the pot, reduce the heat and let them simmer for 5 minutes.
-Drain the pan and let the garlic cloves dry completely.
+Drain the pan and let the garlic cloves dry completely.10 cloves garlic

 - Add the blanched and dried garlic and the chilies to the pot.
-Be careful as the chilies will occasionally split open and cause oil to fly out of the pan.
+Be careful as the chilies will occasionally split open and cause the oil to fly out of the pan.
 Let the garlic and chilis fry for 3 minutes, or until the garlic is brown but not dark.
-Remove the garlic and chilis from the pot using a slotted spoon and place them on the prepared baking sheet.
+Remove the garlic and chilis from the pot using a slotted spoon and place them on the prepared baking sheet.4 red chili peppers

 - Let the oil heat just until it reaches 350 degrees.
-Working in batches VERY carefully add the Brussels to the oil.
-The best way to do this is to pile them on the slotted spoon and drop them into the oil.
+Working in batches VERY carefully add the brussels sprouts to the oil.
+The best way to do this is to pile them on the slotted spoon and slowly drop them into the oil.
 Have a splatter screen or a lid on hand and immediately cover the pot.
 They will spit oil everywhere for the first 30 seconds.
 Once they have calmed down you can remove the splatter screen.
-Fry the brussels for 3-4 minutes, or until they are brown but not too dark.
-Remove them with the slotted spoon and place them on the prepared baking sheet.
-Repeat with the remaining Brussels.
+Fry the Brussels for 3-4 minutes, or until they are brown but not too dark.
+Remove them with the slotted spoon and place them on the paper towel-lined baking sheet.
+Repeat with the remaining Brussels.1 lb Brussels sprouts